Do not believe the myth that you are too small for a cyber attack as a small business owner.

-We all know the headlines of large organizations being attacked like Target or Facebook.
-However, according to ConnectWise 55% of small and medium sized businesses have experienced a cyber-attack.
+We all know the headlines of prominent organizations being attacked like Target or Facebook.
+However, according to ConnectWise, 55% of small and medium-sized businesses have experienced cyberattacks.
 With the pandemic, a lot of SMBs have moved their business online.
-Cyber criminals are taking advantage of that.
+Cybercriminals are taking advantage of that.

-The cybersecurity measures such as firewalls and antivirus software that most small businesses believe will protect them just are not enough anymore.
+The cybersecurity measures such as firewalls and antivirus software that most small businesses believe will protect them are not enough anymore.
 With the boom of online commerce, SMBs must change their thinking from traditional physical attacks to digital ones.
 This adds challenge, given that they cannot see the threat and often rely solely on the same antivirus measures they always have or those they use personally.

-Types of Cyber Attacks
+Types of cyber attacks

-The Extortion tactic is much like black mail, where attackers extract sensitive information and then threaten to expose it on the internet unless you pay them a certain amount.
+The Extortion tactic is much like blackmail, where attackers extract sensitive information and then threaten to expose it on the internet unless you pay them a certain amount.

-- Create a mobile device specific security policy.
-As discussed, the interconnection of business networks and devices, including mobile devices (smartphones, tablets, etc.) pose security management challenges.
+- Create a mobile device-specific security policy.
+As discussed, the interconnection of business networks and devices, including mobile devices (smartphones, tablets, etc.), pose security management challenges.
 Creating a security policy specifically tailored to mobile devices will go a long way in protecting any sensitive information that may be vulnerable.
-Make it a requirement that all employees password-protect their devices, encrypt their data, and install high quality security apps to help prevent breaches while these devices are on public networks.
+Make it a requirement that all employees password-protect their devices, encrypt their data, and install high-quality security apps to help prevent breaches while these devices are on public networks.

 - Educate all employees and clients on cybersecurity.
-Repetition is key for remembering, as well as staying up to date on security changes.
+Repetition is vital for remembering, as well as staying up to date on security changes.
 Having a workshop, providing blog posts, and sharing cybersecurity reports will help ingrain the importance of keeping the company safe.

 - Back up regularly.
 All data should be regularly backed up across all computers within the business.
-This includes word processing documents, spreadsheets, databases, financial files, HR files, accounting files and other files.
+This includes word processing documents, spreadsheets, databases, financial files, HR files, accounting files, and other files.

-Fabi Hubschmid, Chief Operating Officer and Co-Founder
+Fabi Hubschmid, Chief Operating Officer and Co-Founder, Markaaz